In partnership with the Nonprofit Association of Oregon

 Early-August: Qualifying nonprofits are informed whether or not they are on the 100 Best list, and those participants may order a survey report for a fee.
 Various levels of reports will be available.

-October: The 100 Best Nonprofits will be featured in the October issue of Oregon Business and honored at a celebratory event should social distancing guidelines allow.
+October: The 100 Best Nonprofits will be featured in the October issue of Oregon Business and honored at a celebratory event.

 Employee Survey Rules

 The survey consists of 31 statements divided into six workplace categories.
 Employees rate the statements in terms of satisfaction and importance.
 Volunteers working at least 20 hours per month may also participate in the survey (at your organization's discretion) but do not complete the Benefits and Compensation section.
 It also has six optional demographic questions, and two open-ended questions for written comments.
 Nonprofits are scored for October's 100 Best Nonprofits to Work For in Oregon based on the average satisfaction rating for each of the first 20 statements.
 Ratings for the last 11 statements, the Sustainable Practices section, are used to help determine the rankings for the 100 Best Green Workplaces in Oregon, published in June.